mjbradvica/personal-website-articles/2023/testing-is-insurance.md

 - Tests allow us to refactor at will and provide the confidence that behavior will remain the same
 - Tests describe behavior to other developers, acting as another form of documentation
 - Tests allow us to automate things in ways manual QA can not
-- Tests can alleviate-but not fully replace!-manual testing

 A failure to implement automated testing in any project is taking a major risk.
 It is akin to skimping on insurance and merely hoping that nothing terrible will happen.
 This is not a sound policy for developers.